Large Sums of High Order Characters: Introduction and Main Results

 \subsection{More precise results}

-With the exception of Theorem \ref{thm:PVImpAvg} on maximal character sums, our main theorems may be presented in a slightly broader context extending beyond Dirichlet characters to a larger collection of completely multiplicative functions taking non-zero values in roots of unity of large order.
-Considerations of such a general nature arose also in \cite{GSUppL}; see e.g. the discussion surrounding \cite[(1.2)]{GSUppL} for the definition of the collection of functions considered there.
-For concreteness, we introduce the following definition. \begin{def1} Let $d \in \mb{N}$ and $x_0 \geq 1$.
-We say that a completely multiplicative function $f: \mb{N} \ra \mu_d\cup\{0\}$ \emph{weakly equidistributes beyond (a scale) $x_0$} if\footnote{The constant $100$ here could be replaced by any fixed constant.} for any $x \geq x_0$,
+Theorems \ref{thm:levelSet} and \ref{thm:meanSqShortSums} may be extended to a larger collection of completely multiplicative functions whose non-zero values are roots of unity of a large order.
+Considerations of such a general (but slightly different) nature arose also in \cite{GSUppL}. \begin{def1} Let $d \in \mb{N}$ and $x_0 \geq 1$.
+We say that a completely multiplicative function $f: \mb{N} \ra \mu_d\cup\{0\}$ \emph{weakly equidistributes beyond (a scale) $x_0$} if\footnote{The constant $100$ here could be replaced by any fixed constant, and is merely chosen for concreteness.} for any $x \geq x_0$,

 We define $\mc{M}(x_0;d)$ to be the collection of all such completely multiplicative functions.
 For $f \in \mc{M}(x_0;d)$ and $x \geq x_0$ we write

 and we call $x_0$ the \emph{threshold} of $f$.
 We define $\mc{M}_1(x_0;d)$ to be the subcollection of those $f \in \mc{M}(x_0;d)$ for which